MolSSI-Education/python_scripting_cms/_episodes/07-command_line.md

 We are importing a library called [https://docs.python.org/3/library/argparse.html](argparse) which can be used to easily make scripts with command line arguments. `Argparse` has the ability to allow us to easily write documentation for our scripts as well.

-First, we have to tell `argparse` what are arguments are.
-We tell argparse that we want to add some arguments using the following command:
+We tell argparse that we want to add a command line interface.
+The syntax for this is

 ~~~
 parser = argparse.ArgumentParser(description="This script analyzes a user given xyz file and outputs the length of the bonds.")
 ~~~
 {: .language-python}

 We've included a description of the script for our users using `description=`.
+This description does not need to explain what the arguments are, that will be done automatically for us in the next steps.

 Next, we have to tell `argparse` what arguments it should expect.
 In general, the syntax for this is

 ~~~
-parser.add_argument("argument name", help="Your help message for this argument.")
+parser.add_argument("argument_name", help="Your help message for this argument.")
 ~~~
 {: .language-python}